In a word, yes!

 The name matches the name on the trip.

-- The license is valid, is not a paper, temporary or interim license, has not expired, and has not been tampered with.
+The license is valid, has not expired, and has not been tampered with.

 The photo correctly matches the person presenting it, particularly when compared against the date of birth.

-If you have questions about determining validity of the license, please consult this FAQ to learn more about IDs.
-If you’d like to use an app to help, many are available, including this one for iOS and Android.
+If you have questions about determining the validity of the license, please consult this FAQ to learn more about IDs.
+If you’d like to use an app to help, many are available, including this one for iOS and this one for Android.

 If you have any concerns about the validity of the license, or the identity of the person presenting it, please call our support line during business hours.
 You should never hand over your keys if you’re not comfortable with the validity of the license or the identity of the individual.
 Sometimes asking for additional identification may help reassure you — don’t be shy about safety.